-We take from the UMIST face database [19] a selection of 6 cropped faces in black-and-white, with each face presented from 19 different viewpoints.
+We take from the UMIST face database26 a selection of 6 cropped faces in blackand-white, with each face presented from 19 different viewpoints.
 These face images are filtered with a Laplacian-of-Gaussian filter (σ =5 pixels), cropped to square dimensions, and downsampled by nearest neighbor interpolation to a 10x10 grid of intensities.
-Similarly, we take one scene from the Caltech Office Database [20] and extract 100 random square regions within this scene (side length randomly drawn from a range 16 pixels to 160 pixels).
+Similarly, we take one scene from the Caltech Office Database27 and extract 100 random square regions within this scene (side length randomly drawn from a range 16 pixels to 160 pixels).
 These regions are converted to black and white, and then filtered and downsampled in the same manner as the faces are.

 Three individuals are selected as faces to be recognized specifically, three faces are selected to comprise the general face class, and the non-face class is populated by random sampling from the office scene.

-A simple two-layer neural network (one input layer, one hidden layer, and one output layer) is created which takes the downsampled image pixels as input, in a manner similar to [21].
+A simple two-layer neural network (one input layer, one hidden layer, and one output layer) is created which takes the downsampled image pixels as input, in a manner similar to 28 .
 The input layer is fully connected to a hidden layer consisting of 3 hidden tansig nodes.
 This hidden layer is connected to the output layer which consists of 4 logsig nodes, one for each of three face targets, and one for the general class of faces.

-The network is trained by adaptive gradient descent and the resultant learning curve, as a function of mean squared error of target outputs, is shown in Fig. 1.
+The network is trained by adaptive gradient descent (repeated batch random presentation of face images and non-face images) and the resultant learning curve, as a function of mean squared error of target outputs, is shown in Fig. 1.
 Fig. 1. also highlights some developmental milestones in the course of network learning.
-These milestones are judged to have occurred when network performance on the corresponding test dataset has a sensitivity and specificity of over 70%, and does drop below this bar for the remainder of the learning.
+These milestones are judged to have occurred when network performance on the corresponding test dataset has a sensitivity and specificity of over 70%, and does not drop below this bar for the remainder of the learning.

 Fig. 1.
 Training curve of a neural network learning to simultaneously recognize the class of faces (faces vs non faces) as well as 3 specific individual faces (face1, face2, and face3).
-The network is a 3-hidden node two-layer feedforward backpropogation (by adaptive gradient descent) neural network.
 The x-axis is the number of training rounds, whereas the y-axis is the mean-squared error of the recognition tasks.
 Milestones, as evidenced by behavior on a separate testing dataset, occur at various points on the recognition learning curve.
 Whereas a traditional engineering task would only be interested in the end point of development (diamond, marked "end of training"), a developmental model is interested in the entire curve, including milestones along the developmental path.

-If we were to view this task as a pure engineering problem, i.e. a recognition problem with a clearly defined accuracy metric, we would in essence be following the route of large scale studies such as [22], [23].
+If we were to view this task as a pure engineering problem, i.e. a recognition problem with a clearly defined accuracy metric, we would in essence be following the route of large scale studies such as ^{29,30}.
 We would only be interested in the end point of development.
-With a developmental model we are interested not only in the shape of the learning process, but also with milestones that corresponding to activity on the learning curve.
+With a developmental model we are interested not only in the shape of the learning process, but also with milestones that correspond to activity on the learning curve.
+Furthermore, the developmental systems approach can ask additional questions regarding the nature of face representation: does there exist some specific pattern of feature or pattern recognition within the hidden layer of the network?; is there a pattern of learning consistent with N-shaped or U-shaped development as noted in developing infants31?; does this developmental approach towards face learning offer advantages in generalizability, such as was shown in Nagai et al32 for joint attention representation?
 A purely engineering approach misses the underlying complexity of the developmental process.